Call now in confidence immediate help & advice 24/7

 I Can’t Afford Drug and Alcohol Rehab – I Don’t Have Insurance.
 What Can I Do?

-If an individual can’t afford rehab in Cardiff and they have no insurance policy in place to help them, it can be a really distressing situation.
+If an individual can’t afford drug and alcohol rehab in Cardiff and they have no insurance policy in place to help them, it can be a really distressing situation.
 However, there are still options out there, and learning about these can play a key role in helping someone get the help they need instead of giving up.

 Secondly, a referral from an NHS professional can help individuals in accessing funding.
 Local councils can support individuals in accessing unaffordable treatment, and having a note from a doctor stating the necessity of treatment can help individuals compete for these in-demand funds.